kriszyp/msgpackr/README.md

 # msgpackr

 The msgpackr package is an extremely fast MessagePack NodeJS/JavaScript implementation.
 At the time of writing, it is significantly faster than any other known implementations, faster than Avro (for JS), and generally faster than native JSON.stringify/parse.
 It also includes an optional record extension (the `r` in msgpackr), for defining record structures that makes MessagePack even faster and more compact, often over twice as fast as even native JSON functions and several times faster than other JS implementations.
+See the performance section for more details.

 ## Basic Usage

 Install with:

 ```
-npm install msgpackr
+npm i msgpackr
 ```
-And import or require it for basic serialization/encoding (`pack`) and deserialization/decoding (`unpack`) functions:
+And `import` or `require` it for basic standard serialization/encoding (`pack`) and deserialization/decoding (`unpack`) functions:
 ```
 import { unpack, pack } from 'msgpackr';
 let serializedAsBuffer = pack(value);